SHUs-Lab/JupyterHubPlus/README.md

 following:

 http://127.0.0.1:8000/ <br>

-login here with your Linux account username and password
+You cannot login yet since nativeauthenticator has not been setup yet.

-### STEP3: Create a Configuration file for Jupyterhub and set admin user
+### STEP4: Create a Configuration file for Jupyterhub and set admin user

 create a folder and go to that folder by command line. then generate configuration files for Jupyterhub